gportay/cqfd6/README.md

 docker-build options to be append to the building image.
 Format is the same as (and passed to) docker-build’s options.
 See 'docker build --help'.

+`CQFD_EXTRA_PULL_ARGS`: A space-separated list of additional docker-pull options to be append to the pulled image.
+Format is the same as (and passed to) docker-pull’s options.
+See 'docker pull --help'.

 `CQFD_EXTRA_RMI_ARGS`: A space-separated list of additional docker-rmi options to be append to the removed image.